Southern California Ski Area Jobs

 These two mountain ranges provide some great slopes and surprisingly high elevations (some peaks rise over 10,000 feet) very near San Bernardino.
 Mt.
 Baldy and Mountain High are the closest ski areas to Los Angeles; Mt.
 Baldy is only forty-five miles east of downtown, and Mountain High is on the opposite side of the same mountain near Wrightwood, though the drive from Los Angeles takes an extra half-hour.

-Further east, near the mountain town of Running Springs, is Snow Valley, another day-use ski area, and at the eastern edge of the San Barnardino National Forest, near Big Bear Lake, are Bear Mountain and Snow Summit.
+Further east, near the mountain town of Running Springs, is Snow Valley, another day-use ski area, and at the eastern edge of the San Bernardino National Forest, near Big Bear Lake, are Bear Mountain and Snow Summit.
 These two areas get slightly colder temperatures and more reliable snow than the resorts further west and attract more overnight visitors.
-The town of Bear Lake serves as the base town for both Snow Summit and Bear Mountain, and is home to about 18,000 year-round residents.
+The town of Bear Lake serves as the base town for both Snow Summit and Bear Mountain and is home to about 18,000 year-round residents.
 Big Bear Lake and Big Bear City are both in the Big Bear Valley, an attractive resort area situated on the shores of Big Bear lake, and are about 100 miles east of Los Angeles and thirty miles from San Bernardino.

 Despite their high elevations, these resorts all have fairly inconsistent snowfall, and what they get is usually wet.
 To alleviate this problem, most of these ski areas have snowmaking covering at least some portion of their skiing terrain.